visiotec/vtec/README.md

 ### Download and Compiling ###

 There are two ways of getting our libraries.
 You can either use the [releases](https://github.com/lukscasanova/vtec/releases) page or use **git** to clone the repo.
-We provide one version of our library based on the latest c++11 standard and another version based on the c++98 standard.

 #### Latest Release ####